FuelLabs/sway/docs/src/basics/structs_and_tuples.md

 ## Tuples

 Tuples are a [basic static-length type](./built_in_types.md#tuple-types) which contain multiple different types within themselves.
-The type of a type is defined by the values within it, and a tuple can contain basic types as well as structs and enums.
+The type of a tuple is defined by the types of the values within it, and a tuple can contain basic types as well as structs and enums.
 An example of a tuple declaration is provided below.

 ```sway
 let my_tuple: (u64, bool, u64) = (100, false, 10000);